This post may contain affiliate links.

 Sweet and Sour Chicken Ingredients

-- Chicken breasts – Cut these up into bite-sized pieces.
-You can use boneless, skinless chicken thighs if you prefer, but they may take a little longer to cook
+- Chicken breasts – You can use boneless, skinless chicken thighs if you prefer, but they may take a little longer to cook.
+Cutting the chicken into bitesize pieces means everything cooks through nice and quickly and will feel closer to the classic takeaway.

 - White wine vinegar – Not white vinegar, or malt vinegar, these are very different!

 - Peppers – I use red, yellow and orange peppers for their sweetness but any colour will work.
-You can also cheat by using frozen peppers, but bear in mind these tend to be cut up quite small
+You can also cheat by using frozen peppers, but bear in mind these tend to be cut up quite small.
+We only cook the peppers for a few minutes to make sure they keep their colour but also some bite.

-- Cornflour – This makes up the ‘slurry’ to thicken the sauce
+- Cornflour – This makes up the ‘slurry’ to thicken the sauce.
+Also known as corn starch outside the UK.

-- Water – You don’t need this if you’re cooking this Sweet and Sour Chicken in slow cooker, but you will for this hob version.
+- Water – You don’t need this if you’re cooking this in the slow cooker, but you will for this hob version.
 About 100ml should do it but add a little more if you want it saucier!

 How to make Sweet and Sour Chicken

-1. Fry the chicken pieces as per the recipe below.
+1. Fry the chicken pieces.
+Add the onions, garlic and ginger, and cook as per the full recipe below.

 Substitutions

-- Soy sauce – Tamari is a gluten free alternative.
+- Soy sauce – Tamari is a gluten free alternative, or you can buy gluten free soy sauce.

 - Brown sugar – If you only have light brown sugar, you could use this, however it won’t have such a deep flavour or colour.